shawnmcrowley/api-dashboard/README.md

 ## Design Goals

-1. Connect via API to Adaptive Works api service and acquire current exported data in realtime
+1. Connect via API to Adaptive Works api service and acquire current exported data in realtime (Done)
-2. Validate the API's provide the same data and valiation as the existing export, just in real time without exports, staging, scripts, loads. etc.
+2. Validate the API's provide the same data and valiation as the existing export, just in real time without exports, staging, scripts, loads. etc. (done)
-3. Validate that changes in the data schema within Adaptive Works is available in real time without data manipulation
+3. Validate that changes in the data schema within Adaptive Works is available in real time without data manipulation (In Process)
-4. Store REST API Data in a NoSQL DataStore
+4. Store REST API Data in a NoSQL DataStore (Done)
-5. Display Data in a UI that can pull from Adaptive Works/NoSQL Data Store/Compare the Two
+5. Display Data in a UI that can pull from Adaptive Works/NoSQL Data Store/Compare the Two (In Process)
 6. Make Next JS UI PWA so it can be downloaded or used easily via mobile
+7. Use Next JS as it's the recommendation for the Digital Business Platform... same technologies

 ## Process Goals